MildGoD/Dict-app/README.md

 # Dict App – Note-Taking for Technical Terms

 A web application for creating and organizing technical notes with support for tags and department-based classification.
-Built with React (frontend) and Node.js + MongoDB (backend).
+Build a Full Stack using MERN | MongoDB, Express, React JS, Node JS

 ## 📂 Project Structure